gH7aerakaGpLTYrwVTa/pfSense-101/README.md

 ## Introduction

-This repo is for information about pfsense, netgate, unifi, and other basic information that a user may need to setup a fully functional home network.
-I will also include some helpful scripts if you wish to use them.
-There are a lot of videos in this guide, and if you do not like learning via video then turn back now.
+This repo is for information about Pfsense, Netgate, Unifi, and other basics that a user may need to setup a secure home network.
+It geared towards users with an average skill level, and I will also assume that most want Wifi capability.

+Some helpful scripts will be included in the repo if you wish to use them.
+There are a lot of videos in this guide, and if you do not like learning via video then you might want to look elsewhere.
 I think the average user will really enjoy how powerful this setup can be!

 **TODO:** make unifi network controller setup script